-2017 Golden Globes Best Moments
+2017 Golden Globes Five Best Moments

 3. Kristen Wiig and Steve Carrell Presenting

 There are two things that you can count on for every Golden Globes show.
 First, someone will make a joke that seems funny on paper but is really terrible in reality.
-Second, Kristen Wiig will kill it whoever she’s paired with.
-2013 had her paired with Will Ferrell, and last year matched her up with Bill Hader.
+Second, Kristen Wiig will kill it with whoever she’s paired with.
+In 2013 she was paired with Will Ferrell, and last year matched her up with Bill Hader.
 This year, she riffed with Steve Carrell to make a spot that was entertaining and hilarious.
 Here’s hoping she’s going to be back next year.

 Kristen Wiig and @SteveCarell team up to present Best Motion Picture – Animated. #GoldenGlobes pic.twitter.com/456617TZCG